How to Use Twitter to Boost Your Business?

 How to increase your Twitter followers?

-Understand your audience: The first step in building a Twitter following is figuring out who your target users are and finding ways to connect with them online.
+Understand your audience: The first step in building a Twitter following is figuring out who your target users are thanks to sales segmentation and finding ways to connect with them online.

 The best way to do this is by using social media monitoring software like Hootsuite or TweetDeck to track conversations about your niche and locate people who might be interested in following you on Twitter.